connected-web/town-builder-game/release/rulebook.md

 <img src="./images/tiles/18-foresters-guild.png" alt="Foresters Guild" width="250" />

-A player may claim this tile with one or two workers; if they claimed the tile with two workers, they may then claim two wood tokens from bank if available.
+A player may claim this tile with one or two workers; if they claimed the tile with two workers, they may then claim two wood tokens from the bank if available.
 ### T19 : Miners Union - Quantity: 1

 <img src="./images/tiles/19-miners-union.png" alt="Miners Union" width="250" />

-A player may claim this tile with one or two workers; if they claimed the tile with two workers, they may then claim two iron tokens from bank if available.
+A player may claim this tile with one or two workers; if they claimed the tile with two workers, they may then claim two iron tokens from the bank if available.
 ### T20 : Communal Farm - Quantity: 1

 <img src="./images/tiles/20-communal-farm.png" alt="Communal Farm" width="250" />

-A player may claim this tile with one or two workers; if they claimed the tile with two workers, they may then claim two food tokens from bank if available.
+A player may claim this tile with one or two workers; if they claimed the tile with two workers, they may then claim two food tokens from the bank if available.

 ## Glossary